Guidance for all institutions administering the 16 to 19 bursary fund in the 2020 to 2021 academic year

 Where institutions make bursary fund payments to students rather than providing support in-kind, it is good practice to pay the funding by BACS transfer to the student’s own bank account.
 A basic bank account (which students can open at age 16) allows BACS transfers and allows the student to withdraw money.
 More information on basic bank accounts can be found at British Bankers’ Association.

 Institutions can insist that students only spend the bursary payments they have made to them on the support that has been identified as necessary to help them participate in education.
 This means they can specify students can only use the funds to pay for travel costs and/or a meal during the day, to buy equipment or any other support that has been agreed.

 ESFA does not expect bursary payments to be paid into another person’s account, except in exceptional circumstances where a student is unable to administer their own account.
 If the student cannot manage their own funds, the institution will need to consider who will manage the bursary on the student’s behalf.

 Where payments are made, it is good practice to make these on a regular basis (weekly, for example) as this helps students manage their finances.
 It also means that if a student has a payment withheld due to failing to meet the conditions the institution has set, they will not be left without financial support for a long period.
 However, institutions should take these decisions based on the reasons the bursary was awarded, the student’s circumstances and local arrangements.

 ESFA does not recommend that large or lump sum bursary payments are made to students.

 Conditions for receiving bursary funding

-Institutions should make payments for the bursary fund - both for the bursary for vulnerable groups and the discretionary bursary - conditional on the student meeting agreed standards of attendance and behaviour.
+Institutions should make payments for both the bursary for vulnerable groups and the discretionary bursary conditional on the student meeting agreed standards of attendance and behaviour.